Modeling the mechanosensitive collective migration of cells on the surface and the interior of morphing soft tissues: Mixed finite element formulation

 The weak form of the problem is obtained by using a set of test functions, which satisfy the necessary integrability conditions.
 By multiplying \Cref{eqn:EquilibriumBulk,eqn:BalanceLawBulk} with $\delta\mathbf{u}$ and $\delta\mu$, and integrating over the domain, respectively, we obtain:

 The weak form is a reformulation of the governing equations and boundary conditions that seeks to find trial functions for the displacement field $\mathbf{u}(\mathbf{X},\mathnormal{t})$ and bio-chemical potential $\mu(\mathbf{X},\mathnormal{t})$ that satisfy the equations, when tested against a set of permissible test functions $\delta\mathbf{u}$ and $\delta\mu(\mathbf{X})$.
-In our previous work \citep{kim2023finite} on surface and bulk poroelasticity of hydrogels, there was not a closed-form solution for the constitutive law governing the surface concentration.
-This led us to use a three-field weak form, which required solving an additional nonlinear equation for surface concentration in a weak sense.
-However, this three-field weak form inherently has the saddle point problem structure, which is known to cause numerical oscillations.
+In our previous work \citep{kim2023finite} on surface and bulk poroelasticity of hydrogels, we were not able to obtain a closed-form solution for the constitutive law governing the surface concentration.
+This led us to use a three-field weak form, which required solving an additional nonlinear equation for surface concentration in a weak sense, which led to oscillations near sharp features of the domain.
+Additionally, we have to note that the three-field weak form inherently has a saddle point structure.
 In this current work, we choose the specific free-energy formulation that enables us to obtain a two-field weak form without the need to solve an additional nonlinear equation, thereby avoiding numerical oscillations.